 Information on the St. Croix Correctional Center (SCCC)

-SCCC is located in the city of New Richmond.
-SCCC developed and initiated the Challenge Incarceration Program in January 1991.
-The site consists of a 40,000-sq. ft. metal fabricated structure, completed in 1994, which houses the center’s administrative and staff offices, inmate dormitories, food services, combined dining hall/gymnasium, laundry, and general support facilities.
-The original modular structure, built in 1978 and expanded in 1985, is used for educational programs and housing.
+The St. Croix Correctional Center is located in the city of New Richmond and was styled into the Challenge Incarceration Program (CIP) in January 1991.
+The site consists of a 56,000 square foot metal fabricated structure, completed in 1994, and expanded in 2014.
+This structure houses the center’s administrative and staff offices, inmate dormitories, food services, a combined dining hall/gymnasium, laundry, and general support services.
 A modular structure was also built in 2003 to house female offenders in separate dormitories.
-Forty-eight permanent staff (31 security and 17 non-security) members provide supervision and programs to the inmates.
+Fifty-six staff (31 security and 25 non-security) members provide supervision and programming.

 Programs offered at SCCC